cheatingthemichal/USCOVID-Mobility-Predictability/README.md

 The Google COVID-19 Community Mobility Reports data, a dataframe containing our analysis' features, and an rds file containing data related to the geographical centroids of counties used in our GAM, are in the data/raw_data directory.

-Pickle files used to create some figures are in the data/intermediate_data directory.
+Files used to create figures are in the data/intermediate_data directory.

 Dataframes used for our GAM analysis are in the data/data_for_GAM directory.